Grapycal/grapycal-docs/content/docs/extension/develop_an_extension.md

     category = 'test'
 ```

-That's it!
-You have created an extension with a node type `TestNode` in the category `test`.
+It's now an extension with a node type `TestNode`.

 ## Import the Extension